nodejs/node/doc/api/addons.markdown

 There is no semi-colon after `NODE_MODULE` as it's not a function (see `node.h`).

-The `module_name` needs to match the filename of the final binary (minus the .node suffix).
+The `module_name` needs to match the filename of the final binary (excluding the .node suffix).

 The source code needs to be built into `addon.node`, the binary Addon.
-To do this we create a file called `binding.gyp` which describes the configuration to build your module in a JSON-like format.
+To do this, we create a file called `binding.gyp` which describes the configuration to build your module in a JSON-like format.
 This file gets compiled by [node-gyp][].